Nicola Gnecco

 Nicola_Gnecco.jpeg

-My vision is to develop statistical models that are flexible enough to account for recent advances in machine learning while benefiting from causality for better interpretation and robustness.
-My research spans two directions: causal inference for extremes and distribution generalization from a causal perspective.
+My vision is to develop statistical models that are flexible enough to account for recent advances in machine learning while benefiting from causality and extreme value theory for better robustness and extrapolation.
+My research spans two directions: distribution generalization from a causal perspective and causal inference for extremes.

 Keywords: causal inference, distribution generalization, extreme value theory.